I've always been fascinated with presidents and their greatest achievements.

 Spending his political life during a time when not just the United States was in turmoil, but the entire world, Richard Nixon was forever under a terrific amount of stress, He'd administer over the government of the USA as Vice President, and then later as President in a time when the world was always on the brink of disaster.

-From the Vietnam war, to four dead in Ohio, and onward to disgrace, Richard Nixon's career was often ugly, but his legacy lives on with us all today, and in the hideous war against the American people, it festers.
-Richard Nixon was the author and the creator of the drug war,, the war against American people, the crowning achievement of man's inhumanity to his fellow man here in the USA.
+From the Vietnam war to four dead in Ohio, and onward to disgrace, Richard Nixon's career was often ugly, but his legacy lives on with us all today, and in the hideous war against the American people, it festers.
+Richard Nixon was the author and the creator of the drug war, the war against the American people, the crowning achievement of man's inhumanity to his fellow man here in the USA.